spacebeam/research/web/torchup.org/content/pages/rules.md

 - Games in which a bot crash or slows down the game speed on purpose will be counted as a loss.

-- If your bot always crash or is slow too often on purpose, your bot *WILL BE* disqualified.
+- If your bot always crash or is slow too often without any apparent reason, your bot *WILL BE* disqualified.
 It may be disabled part-way through the competition.
 The results for all games involving the bot will be ignored and excluded, by this particular case  administration reserve the right to decide whether to restart the competition or run from scratch.

 Participants are not required to disclose bot source code but may provide a short description of implementation details.